TZstatsADS/Fall2017-project4-grp6/doc/a_note_on_contributions.md

 - - Similarity weight - Vector Similarity,
 - - Similarity weight - Mean Square Difference.
 - Posted corresponding correlation matrices as csv files for the algorithms above.
-- Wrote the Ranked Scoring evaluation function for dataset 1
+- Wrote the Ranked Scoring evaluation function for dataset 1.
 - Wrote prediction and evaluation rmd file for dataset 1, to find the best algorithm using the ranked scoring function.
+Generated the pdf file for the dataset 1 evaluation.
-- Wrote Readme file
+- Wrote Readme file.
+- Wrote main_file.Rmd with Shiqi.
+Formatted and generated the main_file pdf file.

 Yina Wei
 - Wrote algorithm for and implemented:
 - scale the data to gain the z score of dataset1 and dataset2
-- Variance Weighting for dataset1
+- Variance Weighting
-- variance weighting for dataset2
 - Run the final results and did model evaluation according to the performance matrix using ROC and MAE scores
 - Wrote ppt and Created a presentation.